Private school: Types

-In the United Kingdom and several other Commonwealth countries including Australia and Canada, the use of the term is generally restricted to primary and secondary educational levels; it is almost never used of universities and other tertiary institutions.
+In the United Kingdom and several other Commonwealth countries including Australia, Canada and New Zealand the use of the term is generally restricted to primary and secondary educational levels, and it is almost never used of universities or other tertiary institutions.
 Private education in North America covers the whole gamut of educational activity, ranging from pre-school to tertiary level institutions.
-Annual tuition fees at K–12 schools range from nothing at so called 'tuition-free' schools to more than $45,000 at several New England preparatory schools.
+Annual tuition fees at K–12 schools range from nothing at so called 'tuition-free' schools to more than $45,000 at several New England University-preparatory schools.

-The secondary level includes university-preparatory schools or "prep schools", boarding schools, and day schools.
+The secondary level includes university-preparatory schools, boarding schools, and day schools.
 Tuition at private secondary schools varies from school to school and depends on many factors, including the school's location, the willingness of parents to pay, peer tuitions, and the school's financial endowment.
-High fees, schools claim, are used to pay higher salaries for the best teachers and also used to provide enriched learning environments, including a low student-to-teacher ratio, small class sizes and services, such as libraries, science laboratories and computers.
 Some private schools are boarding schools, and many military academies are privately owned or operated as well.

 Religiously affiliated and denominational schools form a subcategory of private schools.
 Some such schools teach religious education, together with the usual academic subjects, to impress their particular faith's beliefs and traditions in the students who attend.
 Others use the denomination as a general label to describe what the founders based their belief, while still maintaining a fine distinction between academics and religion.
 They include parochial schools, a term which is often used to denote Roman Catholic schools.
 Other religious groups represented in the K–12 private education sector include Protestants, Jews, Muslims, and Orthodox Christians.

-Many educational alternatives, such as independent schools, are privately financed.
+Many educational alternatives, such as private schools or online schools, are privately financed.
 Private schools often avoid some state regulations, although in the name of educational quality, most comply with regulations relating to the educational content of classes.
 Religious private schools often add religious instruction to the courses provided by local public schools.

 Special assistance schools aim to improve the lives of their students by providing services tailored to the particular needs of individual students.
 Such schools include tutoring schools and schools to assist the learning of disabled children.